droidjedininja/hello-world/README.md

 # hello-world
-Just another repository
+Just another repository.
-I love to work with Android
+I love to work with Android.
+I'm learning to build apps.